BryanBmmF/BryanBmmF/README.md

 - ⚡ Fun fact: ...
 -->

-I am a fifth year student of Science and Systems Engineering at the Western University Center of the University of San Carlos of Guatemala.
+I am a student fifth year of Computer Science and Systems engineering at the Western University Center of the University of San Carlos of Guatemala.
+Experience 2+ years developing software, with high self-study capacity.

 ### My skills are: